 |Canadian Bond Index||25%||25%|

 As you can see in the above example, our original asset allocation was spread evenly 25% across the 4 major indexes.
 Over the year the international equity has increased by 5%, while the Canadian index has decreased by 5%.
 To rebalance we would simply “switch” 5% of our international equity into Canadian equity (you would have to sell and then buy if using ETFs).
-By sticking to this strategy we’re essential selling high and buying low.
+By sticking to this strategy we’re essentially selling high and buying low.

 You can also rebalance by simply using any new money that you add to your account.
 To make things easy, Canadian Capitalist has a simple spreadsheet to help you rebalance your portfolio.
 This whole process shouldn’t take more than 30 minutes a year.